-When a person cannot see clearly, unless there is eye disease, it is because their eyeball is too long, too short or the surface is distorted.
+When a person cannot see clearly, unless there is eye disease, it is because their eyeball is too long, too short or the corneal surface is too flat or too steep or distorted.
 Images that fall onto the back of the eye (retina) are blurry.
-In order to correct the error the surface of the eye (cornea) is “mapped” with and an instrument called a topographer. (whatsnew_equip_ret.jpg)
+In order to correct the error the cornea surface of the eye (cornea) is “mapped” with and an instrument called a topographer.

-This precise data (microns) then allows for the custom design for YOUR eye and its unique visual problem.
+This precise data (measured in microns) then allows for the custom design for YOUR eye and its unique visual problem.
 The OrthoK lens is manufactured using the latest computer processing and CNC milling.
-The resultant corneal reshaping lens gently shapes the front surface of the cornea to allow exact focus to the retina and thus crystal clear vision results.
+The resultant corneal reshaping lens mold gently shapes the front surface of the cornea to allow exact focus to the retina and thus crystal clear vision results.

 Overnight wearing of the molds is comfortable.
 Initially, there is ‘lens awareness’ but most patients become unaware of their presence within 15-20 minutes and only for the first few days and not felt thereafter.
 Because the lenses are large and configured to match the cornea’s shape and are worn overnight the adaptation is very short.

-OrthoK can be performed on practically any myopic (nearsighted) person with healthy eyes and not pregnant, who can learn to apply and remove a contact lens and follow lens care directions.
+Ortho-K can be performed on practically any myopic (nearsighted), with or without astigmatism, person with healthy eyes and not pregnant, who can learn to apply and remove a contact lens and follow lens care directions.

 It generally takes 2 to 7 consecutive nights of wearing the lenses to achieve the desired result.
 It may take somewhat longer for those with higher degrees of refractive error and/or corneal rigidity and responsiveness.